mihaigalos/git-change-operator/README.md

 ## Minimal demo using self-hosted Kind cluster

-Please have a token (preferably fine-grained) with fine-grained permissions ready, the following step asks for it:
+Please have a token (preferably fine-grained) with fine-grained permissions ready, the following step asks for it if not already present in a git-ignored file called `token` in this repo.

 ```bash
 make kind-full-demo